YTread Logo

 epoxy

-flooring system in this commercial space; you can see the space previously had a lace pattern in the concrete slab and the space owner no longer wanted to see this pattern so all the joints were filled with the
+floor system in this commercial space.
+You can see that the space previously had a baseboard pattern on the concrete slab and the owner of the space no longer wanted to see this pattern, so all the joints were filled with

 epoxy

-plus the quick patch epoxy crack filler two part now the
+plus two part quick patch epoxy crack filler.
+Now the

 install

-er is doing a final clean on the floor he is using denatured alcohol with a microfiber mop applicator and wiping it across the floor just to pick up any remaining dust or debris that may have settled before the start of the installation of the
+er is doing a final clean on the floor, using denatured alcohol with a microfiber mop applicator and running it over the floor just to pick up any remaining dust or debris that may have settled before beginning to install the floor system.

 metallic